lottemensink/thesis_efficient_audit_samples/README.md

 - ['ggplot2'](https://cran.r-project.org/web/packages/ggplot2/index.html) (version 3.4.0) was used for plotting.
 - ['dplyr'](https://cran.r-project.org/web/packages/dplyr/index.html) (version 1.0.10) was used for data manipulation.

-For any help with the files in this archive, please contact Lotte Mensink (lottemensink1998@gmail.com)
+The entire research archive is pubicly available on Github, under responsibility of Lotte Mensink.
+For any help with the files in this archive, please contact lottemensink1998@gmail.com.